estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/agent-typing-indication.md

 ---

 ## Overview
-Appears when the live agent is typing.
+The typing indication can be shown to the user once the live agent is typing.
-The typing indication can be displayed as text and/or drawable.
+The typing indication can be displayed as text and/or as a  drawable.
 Typing drawable can be an [AnimatedVector](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable).
 {: .overview}

-## How to enable
+## How to enable the live agent typing indication
-By default typing indication is `enabled`.
+By default the typing indication is `enabled`.
-The component display can be disabled through `ConversationSettings`.
+This indication can  be disabled in the  `ConversationSettings` as seen below:
 ```kotlin
 val settings =  ConversationSettings()...
         .disableTypingIndication()